 A guide to some commonly used terms and acronyms.

 Some terms explained

 Disabled Students' Allowance (DSA) - Extra financial help provided by each of the governments of the four home nations, for UK students s who have a disability, ongoing health condition, mental health condition or Specific Learning Difference like dyslexia.

-Schedule of Adjustments - A Schedule of Adjustments is compiled by the Student Disability Service following discussions with you, and in some cases your Personal Tutor or Postgraduate Supervisor.
+Schedule of Adjustments - A Schedule of Adjustments is compiled by the Student Disability Service following discussions with you, and in some cases your Student Adviser or Postgraduate Supervisor.
 It presents the reasonable adjustments to be implemented so that you are able to participate fully in your studies.

 Needs Assessment - A Needs Assessment is a report that explains what your difficulties with studying and learning are and makes appropriate recommendations for funding and other support in order to ensure you can access all areas of your course.

 Reasonable Adjustments - Changes which are made to the study environment which allow you t to compete on an equal footing with your peers, e.g. provision of materials in a particular format, extra time in exams, use of assistive technology in exams etc.

 Specific Learning Differences (SpLD) - Term used to cover a wide variety of specific learning difficulties which can affect literacy skills (e.g. aspects of reading, spelling and writing skills), short term memory, processing of information and sometimes motor skills.
 These include dyslexia, dyspraxia, dyscalculia and dysgraphia and is often used to refer to additional developmental disorders such as Autism Spectrum Disorders (ASD) and Attention Deficit Hyperactivity Disorder (ADHD).